dimitar-ivanov-ivanov/voltpay-writer/README.md

 # Other ideas that we considered

 1. Use trigger to persist data to reader table
-  - If the trigger fails → the whole write rolls back
   - The trigger is persisting in the read table records one by one, consumer for reads can commit in batches
   - having a consumer is more flexible, we can choose in the future to commit the data to another storage i.e to a separate database just for reading
   - monitoring a trigger behavior is a big question mark ??
+However monitoring a Java Consumer for Kafka is much more straight-forward
+  - also I don't know how to test the trigger, but I do know how to write a unit/integartion test for Kafka consumer written in Java.
-  - for the consumer we can rely on Kafka retries if the trigger fails once it will have to go to a Dead Letter Table
+  - for the consumer we can rely on Kafka retries(3 by default) if the trigger fails once it will have to go to a Dead Letter Table (not bad but you have more dependency on the DB instead of Kafka)
+2. Use UUID for Write DB and ULID for READ DB
+  - I dropped this because I'll have to do some magic converstions which will slow down the system
+  - Better to use ULIDs because even though they have no benefit for Write they have benefit for Read and the IDs for records are the same in both systems

 # How to Set up Locally